Curious about what Online Community updates are scheduled for release in the near future? If so, you've come to the right place.

 Can I modify my scheduled content?

-You can modify scheduled blogs and discussion posts in the following ways:
+You can modify scheduled blogs and discussion posts in the following ways.

-Scheduled content can be modified up until its scheduled publish date and time.
+- Edit - Scheduled content can be modified up until its scheduled publish date and time.
 Simply edit the content and click Save.

-At any time prior to its release, you can edit scheduled content and click Reschedule to choose a new scheduled publish date and time.
+- Reschedule - Prior to its release, you can edit scheduled content and click Reschedule to choose a new scheduled publish date and time.

-You can edit scheduled content and click Convert to Draft to unschedule the content and convert it to a draft.
+- Convert to draft - You can edit scheduled content and click Convert to Draft to unschedule the content and convert it to a draft.

-If you edit a scheduled post or article and click Delete, the scheduled content (once confirmed) is deleted (no copy of the content is saved).
+- Delete - If you edit a scheduled post or article and click Delete, the scheduled content (once confirmed) is deleted (no copy of the content is saved).

-Discussion Nomenclature & Functionality Updates
+Discussion Nomenclature & Functionality updates